 - Then those events get saved, validated and enriched.

-- Finally each event is sent to a unified data warehouse.
+- Finally, each event is sent to a unified data warehouse.

 - Once events are available they can be used by different stakeholders, like business analyst, data scientist or executive.

 The above steps are used by most companies collecting clickstream events, the differences are in the storage, data availability and variety of events that can be collected.
-To be able to choose which tools is better suited for your business needs, let’s describe major categories available.
+To be able to choose which tools are better suited for your business needs, let's describe major categories available.

 Vendors - Paid

-One drawback of using custom tracker is that it has now structure of their event schemas, which can be error-prone to maintain this code when having a larger variety of events.
+One drawback of using custom tracker is that it has now the structure of their event schemas, which can be error-prone to maintain this code when having a larger variety of events.